ELA Grade 10 Honors Summer Reading (Required)

-Step 2: Read your chosen book and complete the provided reading guide.
+Step 2: Read your chosen book and complete the provided reading guide and note-taking organizers

 This reading guide is a simple way to remember what you read.
 Each time you have completed time spent reading, simply mark the page you started your reading and the last page of your reading.
 In the space provided, write a summary of what you read during those pages.
-If you have questions, or something seems confusing, make a note and ask the teacher for clarification upon your return to class in the fall.
-If you choose not to complete this activity, there will be no penalty.
+The note-taking organizers are for taking notes on important parts of the plot, important characters,conflicts and other essential components of literature.
+You will be able to use these notes when you take your Summer Reading Assessment during the first week of school.
 You can find the attachment for this guide at the bottom of this webpage.